Appdynamics/twitter-alerting-extension/README.md

 Now you are ready to use this extension as a custom action.
 In the AppDynamics UI, go to Alert & Respond -> Actions.
 Click Create Action.
 Select Custom Action and click OK.
 In the drop-down menu you can find the action called 'update-twitter-status'.

-**Note**: Twitter has a posting limit of 1000 tweets per day and about 15 tweets in a burst, any tweets that exceed this limit will be ignored.
+**Note**: Twitter has a posting limit of 1000 tweets per day and about 15 tweets in a burst; any tweets that exceed this limit will be ignored.
 Therefore this extension should not be used for any frequently occurring events or notifications.

+##Contributing

+Always feel free to fork and contribute any changes directly here on GitHub.

+##Community

+Find out more in the [AppSphere](http://appsphere.appdynamics.com/t5/eXchange/Twitter-Alerting-Extension/idi-p/5571) community.

+##Support

+For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:ace-request@appdynamics.com).